Moo Jin Kim

 Kyle Hsu*, Moo Jin Kim*, Rafael Rafailov, Jiajun Wu, Chelsea Finn

-ICLR 2022 (oral presentation, top 1.6% of submissions)
+ICLR 2022 (Oral Presentation: Top 1.6% of submissions)

-project page / arXiv / code
+project website / arXiv / code

 * co-first authorship; order determined by coin flip